 If you have the good fortune to find yourself in this situation, there are several steps you can take to make the money last and set yourself up for a potential early retirement while still having a little extra fun along the way with your newfound wealth.

 Determine Your Tax Implications

-First, you should consider the tax implications of the money that you receive.
-It depends on where the money comes from as to whether or not it is taxable.
+First, consider the tax implications of the money that you receive which depend on where the money comes from as to whether or not it is taxable.
 Talk to your tax accountant or another financial professional to determine whether or not the money is considered exempt from taxes.
 Most money is not, so you should set aside enough money to cover the taxes or pay the taxes now.

 Consider Different Payouts